Non-reciprocal interactions between condensates in chemically active mixtures

 \textit{Higher dimensions}---We now briefly examine the role of dimensionality to probe the robustness of our findings.
 Due to rotational symmetry, $W_{-}$ is a radial function, which can be a attractive, repulsive, or in the form of (inverted) Mexican hat potential, depending on the radii and chasing rates.
 When the potential forms a Mexican hat, its degenerate minimum is a circle or sphere of radius $x^*$.
 When the potential is strong as compared to the noise, the dynamics is confined to this minimum, such that the relative position satisfies $\x(t)\simeq x^* \e(t)$, where $\e(t)$ is a unit vector, which evolves according to $\dot\e(t)=\frac{1}{x^*}\sqrt{2 \effM T}\,\e(t)\times[\e(t)\times\bfeta_x(t)]$.
 As before, the dynamics of the midpoint reads $\dot \X=|\vi(x^*)|\e(t)$ (ignoring its own noise term).
 We thus find that the self-propelled cluster behaves effectively like an active Brownian particle \cite{romanczuk2012active,howse2007} with angular diffusion coefficient $T \effM/(x^*)^2$.

 We analytically calculate $W_{-}$ in $d=3$ and use it to build the state diagram (see Appendix \ref{app:d-dim-phoresis} and Ref. \cite{SuppMat}), which results qualitatively similar to the 1D case.
-At finite decay rate $\gamma$ [Fig.~\ref{fig:pasedia3ddecay}(a)], non-locality allows for the formation of self-propelling clusters of mutually attractive droplets, highlighting the general nature of this mechanism and of its relevance in the dynamics of multi-component mixtures.
+At finite decay rate $\gamma$ [Fig.~\ref{fig:pasedia3ddecay}(a)], non-locality allows for the formation of self-propelling clusters of mutually attractive droplets, highlighting the general nature of this mechanism and its relevance to the dynamics of multi-component mixtures.
 Working in 3D allows us to study Eq.~\eqref{eq:eom} in the case of $\gamma=0$, which is characterized by the lack of overlapping clusters at $\chot, \chto > 0$ [Fig.~\ref{fig:pasedia3ddecay}(a)].

 While the same procedure could be carried over also in $d=2$ (see Appendix \ref{app:d-dim-phoresis}), we choose to take a complementary approach and present a numerical simulation of Eq.~\eqref{eq:eom} in this case.
 Again, in 2D we find overlapping, self-propelling clusters of droplets with both positive chasing rates [Fig.~\ref{fig:pasedia3ddecay}(b)], as well as attractive clusters with AOU behaviour.
 The MSD versus time plot [Fig.~\ref{fig:pasedia3ddecay}(c)] shows a transition from ballistic to diffusive motion at a time consistent with our analysis.
 We also measure the distribution of the separation of the droplets, which in 2D is related to the effective potential as $W_-(\x)\propto - \ln \frac{1}{x}P(x)$, to estimate the effective potential in the engulfed and overlapping regimes [Fig.~\ref{fig:pasedia3ddecay}(d)].

-\emph{Discussion}---We have investigated the dynamics of catalytically active multi-component mixtures.
-Our study indicates that droplet motion within these mixtures is primarily governed by the properties of their surface tension and reaction kinetics when the interactions causing the phase separation depend on concentrations of chemicals that participate in the catalytic activity.
-We observe self-propelling clusters in a large part of the state-diagram, due to the emergence of multiple mechanisms for self-propulsion, which depend on the interplay between the non-local nature of the chemical interactions, the sizes of the droplets, and thermal fluctuations.